SwiftGGTeam/the-swift-programming-language-in-chinese/RevisionHistory/RevisionHistory.rst

               to use the ``#sourceLocation(file:line:)`` syntax
               in the :ref:`Statements_LineControlStatement` section.

+            * Added information about accessing the selector of an Objective-C property's getter or setter in the :ref:`Expression_SelectorExpression`.

+            * Added information about generic type aliases to the :ref:`Declarations_TypeAliasDeclaration` section.

             * Updated the discussion of ``inout`` in the :ref:`Declarations_FunctionDeclaration` section to note that it appears on a parameter type.